BrightChamps Logo

 Red Cross Icon Indicating Mistakes to Avoid in This Math Topic

-Thinking the axis can go the whole figure.
+Thinking the axis can span the entire figure.

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic